Diamond Education – 4Cs

 It measures the degree of surface and internal inclusions that can appear white, black, colorless, red or green.
 Factors that may affect the clarity of a diamond are the size, color, visibility and number of inclusions.
 A diamond with few or no inclusions will be a more valuable diamond and have a higher clarity grade.

 Although many people believe that carat solely refers to the size of a diamond, what it actually measures is the mass or the weight of the diamond.
 If you want to measure to the size of a diamond, you will have to take into account the carat weight, distance across the top of the diamond and the cut.

 The measurement of the carat weight is frequently expressed in points.
-For example, One carat is 100 points, which is equal to 1/5 of a gram.
+For example, One carat is 100 points, a quarter carat is 25 points, and so forth.
 This is similar to a Karat, (with the letter K) which is the unit measure of gold.

 You should also keep in mind the difference in the labels of carat.
 For example, Ct is the symbol for the weight of a single diamond.
-However, ct TW is the total carat weight of the entire piece, which may include multiple diamonds.
+However, CTW is the total carat weight of the entire piece, which may include multiple diamonds.

 What should you look for in each of the C’s?

 “The one thing you should not trade off on is the quality of the cut,” said Shor.
 “Even a nice color stone, if not well-cut, will be dull and lifeless.
 But if it’s a middle color — like K — and it’s got a real excellent cut, it will pop and flash with all the sparkle that diamonds are famous for.”

 After choosing the cut, “balance the color, clarity and carat weight based on your personal preference to find the best diamond for you and your budget,” said Amanda Gizzi, spokeswoman for Jewelers of America.